spacetelescope/stpsf/docs/jwst.rst

 NIRISS includes four coronagraphic occulters, machined as features on its pick-off mirror.
 These were part of its prior incarnation as TFI, and are not expected to see much use in NIRISS.
-However they remain a part of the physical instrument and we retain in WebbPSF the capability to simulate them.
+However they remain a part of the physical instrument and we retain in STPSF the capability to simulate them.

 SI WFE
 -------